alvinlyt94/CZ1007-DATA-STRUCTURES/README.md

 ## Coursework Assignment
 Implementation of code for a given set of data structure related questions.
 Tasks include implementation of :

-- a function that aims to ``sort`` the items in the ``linkedlist`` in the ascending order.
+Functions that aims to
+* sort the items in the ``linkedlist`` in the ascending order
-- a function that aims to move all the odd items in a linkedlist to the back and the even items, to the front
+* move all the odd items in a ``linkedlist`` to the back and vice versa
-- a function that aims to ``create`` a ``Queue`` based on the items from a linkedlist.
+* ``create`` a ``Queue`` based on the items from a ``linkedlist``
-- a function that aims to remove all the odd items from the Queue
+* remove all the odd items from the ``Queue``
-- a function that aims to print the items in a ``Binary Search Tree`` in post-order manner by using ``iterative method`` with ``two stacks``
+* print the items in a ``Binary Search Tree (BST)`` in post-order manner by using iterative method with two stacks

 ## Knowledge Accquired includes:

+### First Half
-1. Basic Constructs in C program structure, Syntax and semantics
+1. Basic C Programming Structures
+2. Control Flow
+3. Functions
+4. Pointers
+5. Arrays
+6. Character Strings
+7. Structures
+8. Recursion

+### Second Half
-2. Built-in Data Structures
+1. Built-in Data Structures

-3. Recursion
+2. Recursion
 3. Memory Management in C
+4. Dynamic Data Structures

-4. Linked Lists
+5. Linked Lists

-5. Stacks and Queues
+6. Stacks and Queues

-6. Tree Structures

-7. Implementing other data abstractions
+7. Binary Trees
+8. Binary Search Trees